stellar/awesome-stellar/README.md

 - [AnchorUSD](https://www.anchorusd.com/) - Redeemable and stable cryptocurrency anchored 1-for-1 to the US dollar.
 All deposits are secured in US-domiciled bank accounts.

 - [Tempo](https://tempo.eu.com/en) - Tempo's EURT is a stable coin, backed by on hand cash, 1 EURT = 1 EUR.

-- [StableCoin](https://stablecoin.group/) - Deposit BTC and ETH in exchange for a fully backed 1:1 asset on Stellar; Powered by Coinsquare.

 - [Apay (Papaya Anchor)](https://apay.io/in) - Papaya anchors multiple crypto assets to the network including BTC, LTC, and ETH.